Wordstock at Malone

 Schedule for the day

 10 a.m.
 Registration in the Randall Campus Center

-- Please park in the lot marked "G" in the Campus Map (accessible from 25th Street).
+- Please park in the lot marked "G" on the campus map (accessible from 25th Street)

-- Students who register will receive a meal ticket and other Malone swag.
+- Students who RSVP will receive a meal ticket and other Malone swag!

 10 A.M.– 10:50 A.M.
 Writing Games

-- The Malone Writers Guild will host writing games at different stations in the Randall Campus Center.
-Example games include a Pangram competition, Exquisite Corpse, Massive Poetry Magnets, Scrabble, etc.
+- The Malone Writers Guild will host writing games at different stations in the Barn.
+Examples of games include a Pangram competition, Exquisite Corpse, Massive Poetry Magnets, Scrabble, etc.

 11 A.M. – 12 Noon Prose Competition